-As of fall 2015, several key initiatives to make the judiciary more efficient and transparent were underway, but most were in the early stages of implementation.
+As of fall 2015, several key initiatives to make Kenya's judiciary more efficient and transparent were under way, but most were in early stages of implementation.

-After years of design and testing-and of changing strategies-the judiciary finally adopted a nationwide case tracking system, the Daily Court Returns Template, which was finalized in October 2015.
-With the new emphasis on data, "there's greater accountability in the administration of justice," Amadi said, and "just the fact that we have data to help us in decisionmaking is a huge thing."
-Although the tool was still in the early stages, Wamwea said that it was expected to contribute to improvements in the proportion of reported cases that had been completed, lessening case backlogs.
+After years of design and testing-and of changing strategies-the judiciary finally adopted a nationwide case-tracking tool, the Daily Court Returns Template, which was finalized in October 2015.
+With the new emphasis on data, "there's greater accountability in the administration of justice," Amadi said, and "just the fact that we have data to help us in decision making is a huge thing."
+Although the tool was still in early stages, Director of Performance Management Wamwea said, it was expected to contribute to improvements in the proportion of reported cases that had been completed, reducing case backlogs.

 At each level of the court system, registrars also worked to standardize and speed up the handling of case files and other administrative procedures.
-As of October 2015, the registry manual for the High Court had been finalized and published, while those for the magistrates' courts and Court of Appeal were undergoing review by judicial officers and staff.
-The courts were in the process of implementing practices outlined in the manuals, but the extent of their implementation varied.
-"There's been tremendous improvement," in record management, Mboya of the Law Society said, "but we're not yet there."
-Each court also was required to set up a Court Users' Committee and create a customer care desk and service charter to share information about court processes and address local-level problems.
-The customer care desks allowed litigants to ask procedural questions and get help navigating the system.
-"One change we're very happy about is the customer care desks," said Munywoki, of the Legal Resources Foundation.
+As of October 2015, the registry manual for the High Court had been finalized and published, and manuals for the magistrates' courts and the Court of Appeal were undergoing review by judicial officers and staff.
+The courts were in the process of implementing practices outlined in the manuals, but the extent of the implementations varied.
+"There's been tremendous improvement," in record management, Mboya of the Law Society of Kenya said, "but we're not yet there."

+Each court also was required to set up a Court Users' Committee and create a customer care desk and service charter to distribute information about court processes and handle local-level problems.
+The customer care desks let litigants ask procedural questions and gave them help in navigating the system.
+"One change we're very happy about is the customer care desks," said Munywoki of the Legal Resources Foundation.
 "It means that the judiciary is more than willing to give information . . .
-It's open, anyone can access information."
+It's open, and anyone can access information."
 However, the quality of such sources of help varied from court to court.

 During four years in operation, the Office of the Judiciary Ombudsperson handled more than 21,000 complaints and suggestions.
 According to Okello, the office also served as a deterrent: "We've recorded tremendous progress, especially on lost files . . .
-I think institutionally, people knowing that somebody was paying attention put people on their best behavior."
+I think that institutionally, knowing that somebody was paying attention put people on their best behavior."

 Pressure from monitoring and performance contracts and streamlined procedures contributed to gradual reductions in the judiciary's backlog.

-However, the largest reductions in the backlog came from special initiatives to clear old cases, either by dismissing those no longer active or prioritizing hearings for those that still needed attention.
-As of 2014, the most recent year for which case audit data were available, the backlog of cases pending for more than a year stood at 311,800.26
+But the largest backlog reductions came from special initiatives to clear old cases either by dismissing those no longer active or by prioritizing hearings for those that still needed attention.
+As of 2014-the most recent year for which case audit data were available-the backlog of cases pending for more than a year stood at 311,800.

 Several other reforms made major contributions to efficiency in the judiciary.
-Beginning in 2011, the institution embarked on a major expansion, hiring nearly 225 new judges and magistrates and establishing twenty-five new courts.
+Beginning in 2011, the institution embarked on a major expansion, hiring more than 200 new judges and magistrates and establishing 25 new courts.
 The new facilities eased access for many Kenyans in remote areas, and the new judicial officers helped reduce delays.
-The Judiciary Transformation Framework also placed a strong emphasis on training.
-Teaching staff administrative skills they previously had to learn on the job was extremely important, Kabucho said, and training sessions enabled judicial officers and staff to share local best practices.
+The Judiciary Transformation Framework also strongly emphasized training, with the Judiciary Training Institute holding at least 65 training sessions per year as of 2015.
+Teaching staff the administrative skills they had previously had to learn on the job was extremely important, Kabucho said, and training sessions enabled judicial officers and staff to share local best practices.